 4. Turning males into females

-Surprisingly enough, this work actually has a very serious motivation.
+Surprisingly enough, this work has very serious motivation.
 In mosquitoes, it’s only the female that can bite and transmit diseases, so they’re trying to build large populations of non-biting sterile males to release into the wild.
-Malaria, Dengue and now Zika are just some of the many diseases transmitted by mosquitoes, and many groups are hard at work to develop ways to control the spread of these small and dangerous insects.
+Malaria, Dengue, and now Zika are just some of the many diseases transmitted by mosquitoes, and many groups are hard at work to develop ways to control the spread of these small and dangerous insects.

 5. Bringing back the mammoth

 About 3-4 million years ago, the magnificent giant ruled northern continents.
-They had a fluffy fur coat, a thick layer of fat and incredibly small ears, which was designed for the cold.
+They had a fluffy fur coat, a thick layer of fat, and incredibly small ears, which was designed for the cold.

 They have been extinct for almost 10,000 years ago, but this may change.
 A team from Harvard Medical School has attracted much attention for its grandiose idea of using CRISPR to transform Indian elephants into woolly mammoths.
-Correction: the goal is not to create a mammoth (which is actually impossible to do), but to develop a cold-resistant elephant.
+Correction: the goal is not to create a mammoth (which is impossible to do), but to develop a cold-resistant elephant.
 The idea is to find the genes for specific mammoth characteristics – like subcutaneous fat and thick hair – and transfer them to the Asian elephant.

 6. De-extinction of Passenger pigeon

 Wolly Mammoth is not the extinct species that is researched by using CRISPR.
 In fact, the field has its own name: de-extinction.
 Another example involves the passenger pigeon, a once-common bird that became extinct in the late 19th century thanks to excessive hunting.
 Researchers at Revive and Restore, an organization supporting various de-extinction projects, plan to tweak the genome of modern pigeons to make them more similar to the extinct passenger pigeon.